 A Bit on Noise Shaping

 This all might seem counterintuitive at first.
 After all, dithering leaves you with some hissing background noise as a trade-off for the aforementioned truncation distortion.
-But this noise caused by dither can actually be reduced in the process via noise shaping.
+However, this noise caused by dither can actually be reduced in the process via noise shaping.
 Noise shaping allows you to target the frequency of the low-level white noise and reduce its audible presence.
-These options sometimes come with names, such as Triangular, Rectangular, and Pow-r, each one offering different levels and shapes of dither.
+These options sometimes come with names such as Triangular, Rectangular, and Pow-r, each offering different levels and shapes of dither.
 Regardless of your choice, you won’t remove all of this noise, as it’s still necessary when converting to a lower resolution.
 Still, you can try different options and shapes to find the best compromise.

 Understand Audio Dithering Using Images